 WHAT IF, you are exactly where you are supposed to be?

 So many of us are in a place where our first life has come to an end.
-A divorce, the death of a child or other loved one, loss of a job or career, alcohol and drug problems that finally crushed us, financial issues that overwhelmed our ability to be present for ourselves and our families, an illness or mental illness, hospitalization, poor judgment that has caused rampant legal problems, incarceration.
+Divorce, the death of a child or other loved one, loss of a job or career, alcohol and drug problems that finally crushed us, financial issues that overwhelmed our ability to be present for ourselves and our families, an illness or mental illness, disease, hospitalization, poor judgment that has caused rampant legal problems, incarceration.

 So many of us are suffering and want to find a new way.
 But they – we – are mostly frozen.
 Stopped dead in our tracks feeling alone, isolated, and hopeless.
 We mourn the past and fear the future.